huggingface/candle/candle-book/src/guide/cutile.md

 At runtime, cuTile searches for `tileiras` in this order: `CUTILE_TILEIRAS_PATH`, `$CUDA_TOOLKIT_PATH/bin/tileiras`, standard CUDA installation directories, and `PATH`.

+`CutileContext::new` asks that `tileiras` which architectures it accepts and fails with the device architecture and the supported list when the device is not among them, so an unsupported GPU or toolkit is reported before any kernel is compiled.

 ## Kernel interop

 Import Candle's re-export under the name `cutile`.
 The cuTile procedural macro generates paths with